Connect computers without internet access by using the Log Analytics gateway in Azure Monitor

 - Restart the Log Analytics gateway service by using the following PowerShell cmdlet:

-If your computer is on-boarded to Azure Automation by using the Hybrid Runbook Worker registration cmdlet, follow these steps:
+If your computer is joined to Azure Automation by using the Hybrid Runbook Worker registration cmdlet, follow these steps:

 - Add the agent service registration URL to the Allowed Host list on the Log Analytics gateway.
 For example: